 Vegan Mango tartlets

-Tropical tartlets for any occassion.
+Tropical tartlets for any occasion.
 Easy to make, easy to impress.

 1. Put a saucepan on the stove and melt the coconut oil.
 Grind the rolled oats in the food processor (if you weren’t able to find oat flour).

-2. Take a big bowl, add and stir well together: the grinded oats (or oat flour), spelt flour, almond flour, coconut sugar, baking powder, almond milk, coconut oil and a pinch of salt.
+2. Take a big bowl, add and stir well together: the grinded oats (or oat flour), spelt flour, almond flour, coconut sugar, baking powder, almond drink, coconut oil and a pinch of salt.

 4. Put a frying pan on low heat to preheat, or use 2 frying pans if you want to speed up!

 5. Melt some coconut oil in the frying pan and scoop in some batter for a small to medium sized pancake.
 You might need to put the heat a bit higher: somewhere between low and medium heat.
 Turn the pancakes if golden brown on one side and bake for around one minute on the other side.
 Keep on going until you are out of batter.
 Stack the pancakes on a nice plate.